truenas/documentation/content/SCALE/DataProtection/Cloud Sync Tasks/_index.md

  iXsystems is not responsible for any charges incurred from using third-party vendors with the cloud sync feature.
 {{< /hint >}}

 TrueNAS supports major providers like Amazon S3, Google Cloud, and Microsoft Azure.
 It also supports many other vendors.
-To see the full list of supported vendors, go to **Credentials > Backup Credentials > Cloud Credentials** click **Add** and open the **Provider** dropdown.
+To see the full list of supported vendors, go to **Credentials > Backup Credentials > Cloud Credentials** click **Add** and open the **Provider** drop-down list.

 ## Requirements